UFS Physics Workshop

-Overall, this First Annual UFS Physics Workshop offers a unique opportunity for participants to expand their knowledge about the needs for the microphysical aspect of cloud and precipitation physics development in the UFS and to connect with other researchers in the field.
-It will provide participants with the opportunity to reach a consensus on a list of recommendations to the UFS project offices and community for further microphysics development in the UFS.
+Overall, the first UFS Physics Workshop offered a unique opportunity for participants to expand their knowledge about the needs for the microphysical aspect of cloud and precipitation physics development in the UFS, and to connect with other researchers in the field.
+It provided participants with the opportunity to reach a consensus on a list of recommendations to the UFS project offices and community for further microphysics development in the UFS.

 - Jian-Wen Bao, NOAA Physical Sciences Laboratory |

 - Lisa Bengtsson, NOAA Physical Sciences Laboratory |

 - Ligia Bernardet, NOAA Global Systems Laboratory |

 - DaNa Carlis, NOAA National Severe Storms Laboratory |

 - James Doyle, Naval Research Laboratory |

 - Jeremy Gibbs, NOAA National Severe Storms Laboratory |

 - Georg Grell, NOAA Global Systems Laboratory |

 - Jongil Han, NOAA/NWS Environmental Modeling Center |